pkgcloud/pkgcloud/README.md

   //
 });
 ```
-IrisCouch also provide a way to provision a redis database, in that case just past the option `type: 'redis'` to the `create()` method and put a `password` for the access.
+IrisCouch also provide a way to provision a redis database, in that case just pass the option `type: 'redis'` to the `create()` method and put a `password` for the access.

 ``` js
 //